 Memorial contributions may be made to the Green family.
 To view Aileen's tribute, leave private or public condolences, or sign the guest book, visit: www.carlislefh.com.

-Joe Hall Jr.

-Joe Hall Jr.

-Joe Hall Jr. 62. of Grethel.
+(Paid obituary) Joe Hall Jr.

-died Thursday.
-November 5,

-2009, at his residence.

-Born November 17..
-1946,

-in Grethel, he was the son of

-the late Joe Sr. and Darkus

-Akers Hall.
-He was a disabled
+Joe Hall Jr., 62, of Grethel, died Thursday, November 5, 2009, at his residence.
+Born November 17,.
+1946, Grethel, he was the son of the late Joe Sr., and Darkus Akers Hall.
+He was a disabled coal miner.
+He is survived by his exwife, Opal Eversole.